Do You Know Which Patient Payment Method is Right for Your Clinical Trial?

 Choosing the right payment method depends on the type of clinical trial, patient population (age, medical needs, etc.), disease type (common vs. rare), number of patients, geographic location, regulatory hurdles, and several additional factors.
 The Clincierge team reviews the study-specific requirements and consults with the study team to determine their patients’ best payment option(s).

 After determining payment options, the next step in the process is understanding country-specific payment regulations and navigating the complex barriers that arise.
 Our next article takes a more in-depth look into the challenges clients face to reimburse clinical trial patients in the United States and other countries worldwide.
-Find answers to questions about EC/IRB approval guidelines and gain insight into patient payment and patient reimbursement preferences.
+Find answers to questions about IRB and EC approval guidelines and gain insight into patient payment and patient reimbursement preferences in rare disease trials.